neuefische/wd-flipped-classroom-curriculum/sessions/react-component-testing/react-component-testing.md

 ### Using Matchers

-With [`expect`](https://jestjs.io/docs/expect) you can use [matchers](https://jestjs.io/docs/using-matchers) to formulate a expected result of your test: It's the same concept fot unit testing.
+With [`expect`](https://jestjs.io/docs/expect) you can use [matchers](https://jestjs.io/docs/using-matchers) to formulate an expected result of your test: It's the same concept for unit testing.

 Since we are generating HTML in component tests, you can use some [additional matchers](https://github.com/testing-library/jest-dom#custom-matchers).
 The `toBeInTheDocument` matcher is used very commonly.